credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

 5) After editing an SO, one of the lines which was not edited for a Make To Order (MTO) product has cause it to create a duplicate RFQ

    a) This is a known limitation of the module and this duplicate RFQ should be handled manually.
 This will not affect Make To Stock (MTS) products.
+This issue is fixed when using the procurement_sale_allocation module in conjunction with the brige module procurement_sale_allocation_edit.